charltonaustin/blog-entries/editing/graphing_change_vs_cyclomatic_complexity.md

 I would suggest reading articles like this [one](https://www.cqse.eu/en/blog/mccabe-cyclomatic-complexity/).
 Or articles like this [one](https://www.softwareyoga.com/cyclomatic-complexity/).
 They should help give you some background understanding if you don't already have it.
-I like it because while I know it is an imperfect measure I find it a good starting place for conversations about coding quality.
+I like it because while it is an imperfect measure, I find it a good starting place for conversations about coding quality.
 I believe though you could do this exercise with any number of measurements in a variety of ways.
 You could find some way to condense multiple measurements to a single value like the [maintainability index](https://radon.readthedocs.io/en/latest/intro.html#maintainability-index) or you could simply have a multidimensional graph.
 I personal like to keep things visual and simple so I use cyclomatic complexity with all of it's flaws as a single measure.
 I then take that measure and graph it how often code changes.
-To measure that I again use an imperfect approximation.
+To measure that, I again use an imperfect approximation.
 In particular since I use git for version control so I use the number of commits to a file as a rough approximation.